-79.4 Goods and Service Tax
+79.4 Goods and Service tax

 The contractor shall not include GST component in rate.
 The GST shall be paid to the contractor separately as applicable.
 The contractor shall submit running account bills indicating GST separately as applicable.
 The Contractor shall be responsible for the payment of GST applicable, to the GST authority.
+The contractor shall file the applicable returns with tax department in time and submit the same as documentary evidence.